 Using the wireframes as a base, Typeface produces flat mockups of each key page to present to the client.
 This is the stage where all that planning comes together, working with client feedback the visual aspect of the project takes shape.
 Once the designs are signed off, development begins.

-Because Typeface develops websites from scratch using simple HTML, PHP and the latest cutting-edge CSS techniques; the development process can be adjusted to suit the clients content management system of choice.
-The majority of Typeface websites are built using the WordPress platform, because it offers a degree of developer flexibility while retaining a simple to use and expandable client interface.
+Because Typeface develops websites from scratch using HTML, PHP and the latest cutting-edge CSS techniques; the development process can be adjusted to suit the clients content management system of choice.
+The majority of Typeface websites are built using the WordPress platform, because it offers a degree of developer flexibility while retaining a well documented, simple to use and expandable client interface.